SUBCHAPTER 9C ‑ CURRENT GOOD MANUFACTURING PRACTICES FOR SPECIFIC FOOD INDUSTRIES

 (2) equipped with drainage facilities adequate to accommodate all seepage and wash water.

-(b) The following processes should be carried out in separate rooms or facilities, and the interior walls separating these processes should extend from floor to ceiling and contain only necessary openings (such as for conveyors and doorways):
+(b) The following processes shall be carried out in separate rooms or facilities, and the interior walls separating these processes shall extend from floor to ceiling and contain only necessary openings (such as for conveyors and doorways):

-(d) The product shall be so processed as to prevent contamination by exposure to areas, utensils, or equipment, involved in earlier processing steps, refuse, or other objectionable areas.
+(c) The product shall be so processed as to prevent contamination by exposure to areas, utensils, equipment involved in earlier processing steps, or refuse.

 02 NCAC 09C .0504 SANITARY FACILITIES

-(a) Adequate hand‑washing and sanitizing facilities shall be located in the processing room(s) or in one area easily accessible from the processing room(s).
+(a) Hand-washing and sanitizing facilities shall be located in all processing rooms or in one area easily accessible from the processing rooms.

-(b) Readily understandable signs directing employees to wash and sanitize their hands after each absence from post of duty shall be conspicuously posted in the processing room(s) and elsewhere in the plant as conditions require.
+(b) Readily understandable signs directing employees to wash and sanitize their hands after each absence from post of duty shall be posted in all processing rooms and elsewhere in the plant as appropriate, such as bathrooms or break areas.

-(c) Offal shall be placed in suitable covered containers for removal at least once a day, or more frequently if necessary, or shall be removed by conveyors or chutes.
-Offal, debris, or refuse from any source whatever shall not be allowed to accumulate in or about the plant.
+(c) Offal shall be placed in covered containers for removal at least once a day, or more frequently if necessary, or shall be removed by conveyors or chutes.

 02 NCAC 09C .0505 SANITARY OPERATIONS